-For the years ended December 31, 2020 and 2019, the computation of neither basic nor diluted earnings (loss) per share has assumed the conversion of the Company's outstanding convertible bonds since the exercise would result in an increase in earnings per share and a decrease in loss per share respectively.
+For the years ended December 31, 2021 and 2020, the computation of diluted earnings per share has assumed the conversion of the Company's outstanding convertible bonds since the exercise would result in an increase in earnings per share.

-27. DIRECTORS' EMOLUMENTS AND OTHER STAFFCOSTS
+26. DIRECTORS' EMOLUMENTS AND OTHER STAFF COSTS